JiyunShi/javaLearningin2016/README.md

-# Java Learning by making a small game.
+# Java Practice by making this small tank game.
 This is the repository for my java practice.
 A simple Tank game by using Java for study purpose.

-## Instructions

-1. The app is written using Eclipse, can be run in eclipse

-2. or Install Java, run $ java TankClient under directory runnable

-## Contact
+## Get Started

-You can reach me through [my email address](brightnk@outlook.com).
+1. Get the repository from github
+2. import the folder to Eclipse as a new project
+3. run the application

+## If meet Resource Already Exists on Disk Error in Eclipse

+1. Delete the bin folder under the project
+2. create a new empty bin folder
+3. Click Porject => Clean in eclipse then run the application again.